Think about the best teams you’ve ever been part of or had the pleasure of watching do their thing.

 With that full range of effectiveness possibilities in mind, I want you to think about the team you lead or of which you are a member.
 Where does this team fall on the continuum?

 It’s a hard question to answer when you try to make an overall assessment.
 There are too many factors to consider, and it’s easier to rate them one at a time.

 If you want your team to start improving its performance, you need to establish its current performance and then set a goal for where you want it to be.

 The 20 characteristics

 You could go back to the good and bad teams you are thinking about and try to identify those characteristics you unconsciously considered when evaluating them, or you can use the list I’ve assembled for you.
-It’s already been packaged into a one-page, paper-based assessment you can ask your team members to complete.
-Grab a copy and try it with your team.

 Here are the characteristics you will be asking your team members to rate.
 For each, I’ve included a brief explanation of why it’s important.

 1. We have a clear sense of purpose

 This unifies the group.
 Everyone knows why the group exists.
 In addition to being clear, it should also be important.
 Cool is better yet.